shermanflan/airflow-on-aks/README.md

 ## Deploy to Azure Kubernetes Service
-Multiple Kubernetes manifest files have been defined under the [k8s](k8s/) folder with support the following features:
+Multiple Kubernetes manifest files have been defined under the [k8s](k8s/) folder with support for the following features:

 - Airflow 1.10.2 running as a multi-tier k8s [service](k8s/airflow)
 - TLS termination facilitated by the [nginx ingress](k8s/ingress-nginx)